Edit

 Run this command on only one DNS server.
 Active Directory replication propagates the changes to all DNS servers that are running on DCs in the same domain.

-In an environment in which the majority of the DNS DCs for a domain are located in branch offices and a few are located in a central location, you may want to use the Dnscmd command described earlier in this article to set the IPList to include only the centrally located DNS DCs.
+In an environment in which the majority of the DNS DCs for a domain are located in branch offices and a few are located in a central location, you might want to use the Dnscmd command described earlier in this article to set the IPList to include only the centrally located DNS DCs.
 By doing so, only the centrally located DNS DCs add their respective NS records to the Active Directory domain zone.

 Method 2